adionizio14/Group222/USERSTORIES.md

 * A html/CSS/javaScirpt site that incluldes the app
 * Users can be able to log in and view their profile
 * Users can also see an explanation about the product and its benefits

+USER STORY: As a general user of the Finance Friend app, I will be able to view a screen that provides popular finance tips in order to save money

+ACCEPTANCE CRITERIA
+* Create UI/UX for seperate screen
+* Connect Web API for tips
+* Show user spending trends